Welcome to University Student Housing!

 • An overnight guest must reside in the hosting resident's contracted space for sleep and may not reside in common spaces.

 • A resident may not host an overnight guest for more than three (3) consecutive nights.
-In total and including all approved guests, a resident may not host an overnight guest more than ten (10) nights a semester.
-Hosting overnight guests in excess of the length and frequency standards will be considered a violation of contract to the space.
+A resident may not host an overnight guest for more than ten (10) nights a semester.
+This refers to the total number of nights for ALL approved guests.
+Hosting overnight guests in excess of the length and/or frequency in the policy stated above, will be considered a violation of contract to the space.

 • All overnight guests must register as a guest with University Student Housing by 10 p.m. on the evening their visit begins, though an agreement with roommates may require earlier confirmation.